PJMasks/D2D-Project/DataEntryAnalysis/DataEntryAnalysis.md

 ##### Task 1: Problems in the way that the data are currently organized

-1) Meta data is included in the datafile itself
+1) Meta data is included in the datafile itself, kit should not be included in a data file since this information is not data, and including it can disrupt how computer programs interpret your data file.
-2) There are few special characters in the column headers
+2) There are few special characters in the column headers, which is not a good practice.
-3) No units mentioned for a few columns
+3) No units mentioned for a few columns which makes it difficult for the investigators to analyse the data.
-4) Few cells are highlighted but the meaning is not explained anywhere
+4) Few cells are highlighted but the meaning is not explained anywhere, formatting the text such as highlighting the text should be avoided.
-5) The timings of the data are not recorded
+5) The timings of the data are not recorded which will not the help the sientists in analyzing the Plankton distributions.
-6) There might be duplication of the data
+6) There might be duplication of the data, as there should be only two values on a single day, one in the afternoon and one in the evening.
-7) The data to be compared in recorded in different years making it difficult to compare and analyze
+7) The data to be compared is recorded in different years in different files making it difficult to compare and analyze
-8) The names in the column headers are ambigious
+8) The names in the column headers are ambigious and difficult to understand such 'z', 'chla' etc
 9) There are few missing values and it cannot be deciphered if they are null values or the data is missing from the findings
-10) There is a chart in Zoop-temp-main which is highly ambigious, as the labels for the X and Y axis are not given and the values in the X axis are overlapping making it difficult to be deciphered.
+10) There is a chart in Zoop-temp-main which is highly ambigious, as the labels for the X and Y axis are not given and the values in the X axis are overlapping over each other making it difficult to be deciphered.
+11) There is some other meta data about the station which doesnot have supporting information.
-11) There are multiple files for the same data.
+12) There are multiple files for the same data.

 ##### Task 2(a): Potential template for later years of data collection that would address these problems